-Gilman Alumni are encouraged to continue their international learning upon returning to the U.S. The Gilman Program has produced a Re-Entry Resources for Gilman Scholars document, which offers scholarship and networking resources to Gilman Scholars who have recently returned from their study abroad program.
-Additionally, A Student Guide to Study Abroad, serves as a great tool to help students transition back to the U.S. and showcase the student's global growth and learning that help the student achieve his or her academic and professional goals.
+Many Gilman scholars experience "re-entry" when returning home from studying abroad.
+Re-entry is a psychological stage of re-adjustment, similar to your initial adjustments to living abroad.
+As this is such a common experience, the Gilman Program has created an Alumni Re-Entry Resource Packet to assist you with your transition.
+A Student Guide to Study Abroad also serves as a great tool to help students transition back to the U.S. and showcase the student's global growth and learning that help the student achieve his or her academic and professional goals.

 International Education Opportunities